Circular Mound Altar: Special features

 Each wall represents something different.
 The round inner wall represents heaven while the square outer wall represents earth, according to Chinese beliefs and traditions.

 The three round white marble terraces that make up the altar represents communication with heaven.

 The Circular Mound Altar is special in the sense that the architecture of the place circulates around the number 9.
 To understand why the people of China back then chose the number 9, we must look at the concept Yin-Yang.
 In Yin-Yang, Yin represents the even numbers and Yang represents the odd numbers.
-9, being the largest 1-digit odd number, is considered “extremely yang”.
+9, being the largest 1-digit odd number, is considered "extremely yang".
 This number represents the Chinese Dragon, and the dragon represents the emperor.
-9 is also said to symbolize the “9 circles of heaven”.
+9 is also said to symbolize the "9 circles of heaven".

 The number of pillars in each section is a multiple of 9.
 When we multiply this number by 4 to get the number of pillars for the whole circle, it would still be a multiple of 9.
 Also, the number of stone slates each wall is made of in the first terrace is 9.

 Each terrace has 9 slates.
 The top layer has 72 slates, the middle layer has 108 slates, and the bottom layer has 180 slates.
 All together there are 360 slates.
 This is similar to 360°, which is a circle and thus represents the circumference of heaven.

 In the centre of the upper terrace is the Heaven's Heart Stone which is surrounded by concentrically arranged flag-stones.
 There are 9 stones in the first circle, 18 in the second, 27 in the third.
 It continues in this manner up to the ninth circle, which has 81 stones.
 The middle and bottom terraces also have 9 circles each.
 The total number of the marble flagstones on the surface is 3,402.

 Each terrace has four entrances and a flight of nine steps leading down in every direction.
-These nine steps represent the nine layers of heaven and emphasize heaven’s extreme importance.
+These nine steps represent the nine layers of heaven and emphasize heaven's extreme importance.

 The diameter of the altar is a total of 450 ft.
-This is linked to jiu wu zhi zun (九五之尊) as 45 = 9x5.
+This is linked to jiǔwǔ zhīzūn (九五之尊) as 45 = 9 × 5.
 The arrangement of putting number nine and five together is used exclusively in China by the ancient emperors as they represent imperial authority.